sailscastshq/docs.sailscasts.com/docs/git-vibe/getting-started.md

 ```

 ::: tip
-This is where the AI-friendly part starts to matter.
-Each vibe is an isolated lane, so you can have one agent in one worktree, a second experiment in another, and a clean `main` checkout still ready to review or release.
+This is where the AI part stops being hype.
+Each vibe is an isolated lane, so you can run one agent in one worktree, a second experiment in another, and still keep `main` clean for review or release.
 :::

 ## Attach AI context when you open a vibe